rht-labs/tech-exercise/docs/2-attack-of-the-pipelines/2-app-of-apps.md

 4. The environment folders contain argocd application for tenant that point to the particular tenant's environment.

 5. In each tenant env folder, we will have argocd applciations for all the applications we want to deploy in a patricular environment.
-These apps will eventually point to a helm chart.
+These apps will eventually point to a Helm chart.

 ### Deploying Nordmart